 PU syndicate greeted

-members would play their constructive role for the development of the
+According to a press release, they expressed the hope that the newly-elected members would play their constructive role for the development of the university.

-administration's policy for the promotion of research activities in the university.
+They added the members would cooperate in the administration's policy for the promotion of research activities in the university.

 Private schools to skip vacation